unicitynetwork/alpha-miner/README.md

 # Alphaminer

-Alphaminer is a free, high performance, open source, cross platform CPU miner for mining Alpha
+- Alphaminer is a free, high performance, open source, cross platform CPU miner for mining Alpha.

-The software has been tested on Linux, Windows, macOS and on Intel/AMD x86-64 and ARM64 processors.
+- The software has been tested on Linux, Windows, macOS and on Intel/AMD x86-64 and ARM64 processors.

-Alphaminer uses RandomX 1.2.1 as it's mining algorithm
+- Alphaminer uses RandomX 1.2.1 as its mining algorithm.

 ## Features